Water Resources, Land-use and Forestry

 The course will be held in Bologna, at the NH Hotel Villanova, about 8 km from

-the city center.
-The hotel is easily accessible by car and transportation: it is 30-minute drive from Bologna’s central train station and is well connected by bus and train.
+the city centre.
+The hotel is easily accessible by car and transportation: it is a 30-minute drive from Bologna’s central train station and is well connected by bus and train.

 Please remember that participation in presence is mandatory.

-The cost for accomodation at the NH Hotel Villanova is 75 euros per night.
-The school is offering a limited financial assistance to cover the accomodation costs.
+The accommodation cost at the NH Hotel Villanova is 75 euros per night.
+The school is offering limited financial assistance to cover the accommodation costs.
 If you are interested, please check the section below.

-Launches and dinners will be provided and offered by the school.
-Students are free to organize themselves at their own expense upon notice.
-The school will not cover any extra costs.
+Lunches and dinners are provided by the school.
+Participants are free to make their own arrangements at their own expense.
+The school will not cover any additional costs.

-When booking the accommodation, please be aware of the fact that the activities will finish on Friday 1st of July.
+When booking the accommodation, please be aware of the fact that the activities will end on Friday 1 July.

 Transport